photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

-As a result, Raspberry Pi 3 / 4, Apple Silicon, and other ARM64-based devices can pull from the same repository, enjoy the same functionality, and can follow the regular [installation instructions](docker-compose.md) after going through a short list of platform-specific [system requirements](#system-requirements).
+As a result, Raspberry Pi 3 / 4, Apple Silicon, and other ARM64-based devices can pull from the same repository, enjoy the same functionality, and can follow the regular [installation instructions](docker-compose.md) after going through a short list of [system requirements](#system-requirements).

-Raspbian users should be aware that they are using a 32-bit Linux with only a 64-bit kernel to ensure compatibility with legacy software.
+!!! info "Raspberry Pi OS"
-This requires a minimum of technical experience for the necessary [configuration changes](#raspberry-pi-os) to run modern 64-bit applications.
-See below for [details and alternatives](#architecture-specific-notes).
+    Running 64-bit Docker images under Raspbian Linux requires a minimum of technical experience to perform the necessary [configuration changes](#raspberry-pi-os).
+This is because it is a 32-bit operating system with merely a 64-bit kernel to ensure compatibility with legacy software.
+For details and alternatives, see [architecture-specific notes](#architecture-specific-notes).

 ### System Requirements ###